-Consistent with observations from previous years, several soil and sediment samples, including the sample collected at the firing point, contained concentrations of barium, manganese, selenium, thallium, and vanadium that exceeded the no-effect ecological screening level for the plant or the no- and low-effect ecological screening level for the American robin (Turdus migratorius).
-However, all concentrations of these elements were below the regional statistical reference level and the baseline statistical reference level (when available); the regional statistical reference level of these elements was also above the no-effect ecological screening level.
-Three sediment samples contained zinc concentrations that were higher than regional statistical reference level or were above the no-effect ecological screening level for the American robin (Turdus migratorius).
+The soil sample collected at the firing site contained copper (19 mg/kg) that was higher than regional statistical reference level (17 mg/kg) and the no-effect ecological screening level for the American robin (14 mg/kg), but was below the baseline statistical reference level (86 mg/kg).
+Six soil and sediment samples contained selenium concentrations (range 0.75 to 0.95 mg/kg) that were above the baseline statistical reference level (0.68 mg/kg) and the no-effect ecological screening level for the plant (0.52 mg/kg) and montane shrew (0.70 mg/kg) but were below the regional statistical reference level (1.79 mg/kg).
+Three sediment samples contained zinc concentrations (range 53 to 90 mg/kg) that were higher than the regional statistical reference level (50 mg/kg) and were above the no-effect ecological screening level for the American robin (47 mg/kg).
+Three sediment samples also exceeded the regional statistical reference level for sodium (140 mg/kg; range of exceedances 170 to 230 mg/kg) while no other reference values for sodium are available.
 Although concentrations of some inorganic chemicals exceeded the no-effect ecological screening levels, the majority were below the low-effect ecological screening levels.
-The number of locations with concentration potentially associated with adverse effects at an individual level was minimal, and no impacts to populations or communities of plants and animals are expected.
+The number of locations with concentrations potentially associated with adverse effects at an individual level are minimal, and no impacts to populations or communities of plants and animals are expected.